-The students who pass the Bar get the opportunity to start practicing law.
+The students who pass the Multistate Bar Examination (MBE) get the opportunity to start practicing law.
 It is an essential step to becoming a judge as it allows students to gain experience in the field.

 What Do You Need To Become a Judge in Terms of Experience?

 This experience of simply watching a legal procedure before a judge and jury could bring a lot of insights for new lawyers.
 Representing a client in court as a general counsel or handling other legal procedures will be invaluable in judgeship down the road.

 It is essential to mention that long-time prosecutors or other government lawyers are sometimes awarded a judgeship because these professions are most familiar with the proceedings in the courtroom.
 It is always advisable for young lawyers wondering how to become a judge to acquire prosecutorial experience if they can.

 Obtaining a judgeship is not easy, regardless of one’s years of experience.
 The requirements and process may vary depending on the type of judge you want to be and the relevant jurisdiction, so make sure you are familiar with all the details of the position you are interested in before you apply.
 You’ll likely be asked to add letters of recommendation, which is something you will get fairly easily if you have spent enough time in the prosecutor's office.

 New judges must apply through a judicial nominating commission or get recommended by legal organizations or governments.
 From there, new judges can be voted in or appointed by government officials.